 As soon as you commit to a trek you are part of our team - and our goal is to make sure you finish your trek.in good shape.

 The trek is physically demanding and you will need to be physically fit.
 Please don’t delude yourself – if you have not been training regularly or if you are a bit overweight go to your Doctor and get an honest assessment of your physical condition then work out a realistic plan to improve it.
 You should then make regular appointments to monitor your progress.

 Your physical fitness is your personal responsibility.
 You therefore need to assess your condition as of now – and commit to an exercise program that will enable you to complete the trek.

-We strongly recommend you also complete a cardio check and physical assessment at your local gymnasium as early as possible, alternatively attached at Appendix 3.6 is a basic fitness test you can use to assess how much work you need to be physically prepared for Kokoda.
+We strongly recommend you also complete a cardio check and physical assessment at your local gymnasium as early as possible, alternatively we have included a basic fitness test you can use to assess how much work you need to be physically prepared for Kokoda.

 Your training plan should include a program to improve your aerobic fitness, abdominal and leg strength.

 We have attached a Physical Preparation Guide at Appendix 3.7.